U Was at the Club (Bottoms Up)

 "U Was at the Club (Bottoms Up)" is a song by American rapper The Boyboy West Coast.
-First previewed in September 2018, it went viral in early 2019 via the video-sharing app TikTok, following which it was released on April 19, 2019, as his debut single.
+First previewed in September 2018, it went viral in early 2019 via the video-sharing app TikTok, followed by its release on April 19, 2019 as his debut single.

 Background

 In an interview with Genius, the Boyboy West Coast said the song was about a girl he met at a nightclub, adding "I took little parts about her and fuckin' added em' into the verses and just came out like that."
 As for how it came about, he said:

 Once I heard the beat, that shit was already.
 Some songs, they take some time to map it out.
 But as soon as the beat drop, I just already knew where to go with it.
 I hit the studio that day.
 I was originally trying to sing the whole thing, then my engineer told me to lace it up.
 My boy JG told me to, you know, break it down.
 Sing the first part and then jump into rapping.
 I had to balance it out.
 I guess in the moment, the girl had me in a singing mood or some shit.
 But you know, my engineer always helps me out.
 We evened it out.
 Then we literally recorded that song over a year ago back when it was just another studio session, too.
 When we did laced up the two, we did both verses one day.
 When we did it, we never expected it to be what it was.
 It was just one songs out of many.
 It wasn't even supposed to be any main song on the album either.
 But everyone seemed to love what it was and from there it just took off.

 The instrumental of the song was produced by Lil Medic and originally titled "Feelin' Free - Happy Pop Beat".